 The term of office for being a governor is 4 years.

 The school governors are made up of a wide selection of people with an interest in the school- from parents and staff,to local FE colleges and business leaders.
+You find out more about them on the governor biography page here.
 You can contact them through the chair of governors contact details below:

 Mr C Bramley